quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/scf_loop.md

 concavity makes it an upper bound on that density's free energy.
 The weighted history entropy is not the entropy of the mixed state.

 This bound can stall near a finite-temperature solution.
-The solver switches to bounded Anderson mixing for final convergence, stagnation, or a prolonged EDIIS phase.
-Both phases share `max_iterations`.
+EDIIS keeps applying its own update and raises `NoConvergence` if it exhausts `max_iterations`.
+No SCF method switches to another automatically.
 Physical free energy is reported for every accepted evaluation; it need not decrease at every step.

 SCF settings are keyword-only.
 Anderson exposes `alpha`, `history_size`,